In this article:

 Begin this series in a hand and knee pose on your mat.

-- In a hand and knee pose, with your hands under the shoulders and knees under the hips, take a deep breath in through the nose, then exhale and let the head drop between your arms while the hips pull forward and the belly pulls up and in toward the spine for cat stretch.
+- In a hand and knee pose, with your hands under the shoulders and knees under the hips, take a deep breath in through the nose.
+Then, exhale and let the head drop between your arms while the hips pull forward and the belly pulls up and in toward the spine for a cat stretch.